chingu-voyages/v50-tier3-team-21/README.md

 </details>

 ### Database
-- It was decided to use [PostgreSQL](https://www.postgresql.org/) relational database for this project.
+[PostgreSQL](https://www.postgresql.org/) relational database has been chosenfor this project.
+The database was created using [Sequelize](https://sequelize.org/) ORM and deployed on [Neon](https://neon.tech/).

 By analyzing the proposed food items API from the deployed API [https://menus-api.vercel.app/](https://menus-api.vercel.app/), we have noticed that only the general list of all food items was obtainable.
 On the other hand, the repo [free-food-menus-api](https://github.com/igdev116/free-food-menus-api) was lacking the geo-coordinates of the food items (restaurants) that were available on the deployed API.
-Therefore, instead of relying on the deployed API, we decided to make a seeder script that would populate the database with the output of the deployed API: [`backend/seeders/API2db.js`](backend/seeders/API2db.js).
+Therefore, instead of relying on the deployed API, we have decided to make a seeder script that would populate the database with the output of the deployed API: [`backend/seeders/API2db.js`](backend/seeders/API2db.js).

 <details>
 <summary>Database Schema Design</summary>